derekrgreene/derekrgreene.com/README.md

 ## 📊 Features

-- Personal portfolio and information
+- Personal portfolio and research
 - LiveDashboard for system monitoring
 - Responsive design with Tailwind CSS
 - Docker containerization for easy deployment